 You have to sit in the “sweet spot” for the listening evaluation.
 If your subwoofers have an integrated amplifier, you’ll need a cooperative friend to make adjustments.
 Since the Genesis amplifier is physically separate, I was able to move the subwoofer amplifiers to the floor in front of the sweet spot, and make my own adjustments.
 Here are the two test CDs:

 - The Mix Reference Disc, Deluxe Edition, MRD2A.
-Since this disc is now out of print, Mix Editor George Petersen has kindly given me permission to put the test tones up on our site so you can make your own custom Subwoofer test CD.
-Download the test CD here and Download a tray card that you can print.
+Since this disc is now out of print, Mix Editor George Petersen has kindly given me permission to put the test tones up on our site so you can make your own custom Subwoofer test CD, or simply play the special test tones in a media player.
+These tones are special filtered pink noise. [ddownload id=”612″] the set of test tones here.
+Here’s a [ddownload id=”1310″] tray card that you can print.
 You can also use any source of 1/3 octave filtered pink noise.

 - Rebecca Pidgeon, The Raven, Chesky JD115, available at record stores, high-end stereo stores, or from Chesky Records.